Are you traveling to Colombia and looking for best things to do in Cali?

 However, December is a month that you can get the best of both worlds in Cali with all the cultural events happening around the city.

 Bear the heat in mind when booking hostels as you’ll want to check rooms have adequate ventilation so you can get a good night’s sleep.

-Thanks for reading this guide to Cali, Colombia.
+Thanks for reading this guide on what to do in Cali, Colombia.

 Known as the salsa dance capital of the world, Cali gives its visitors a chance to see why so many people come to Colombia and want to stay.

 With its exuberant nightlife venues, sizzling hot weather, and the chance to explore some of the surrounding regions, a visit to Cali is a must if you are looking for a good time.